jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

     (ii) any committee of the House of Representatives that considered the proposal.

 ### 19 Power of Secretary to obtain information
-(1) The Secretary may request a department or an entity referred to in section 27(3)(a) to (f), or an entity that manages an asset or liability of the Crown, to supply to the Secretary any information that is necessary to enable the preparation of—
+(1) The Secretary may request a department, a departmental agency, or an entity referred to in section 27(3)(a) to (f), or an entity that manages an asset or liability of the Crown, to supply to the Secretary any information that is necessary to enable the preparation of—
   (a) the Estimates; and
   (b) the other supporting information referred to in section 15; and (c) the Supplementary Estimates.